The process of getting a New Zealand visa is pretty straight forward in most cases

 If you have questions about your visa application, I strongly recommend calling New Zealand Immigration.
-The call center is available 24/7 except from 12am Sunday to 6am Monday NZT and wait times are typically 60-100 minutes regardless of when you call.
-Unlike trying to call US immigration you speak to a real live person who actually has the ability to help you with a problem and is not limited to reading a script.
-The phone support has a liaison officer at each location visas are processed which they can communicate with about your application.
+The call center is available 24/7 except from 12 am Sunday to 6 am Monday NZT and wait times are typically 60-100 minutes regardless of when you call.
+Unlike trying to call US immigration, you speak to a real live person who can help you with a problem and is not limited to reading a script.
+The phone support has a liaison officer at each location where visas are processed, which they can communicate with about your application.

 Most of the visas that New Zealand issues are eVisas.
 This is great because it does not take up a page on your passport and if you get a new passport you can notify New Zealand immigration, and they can apply your visa to your new passport.
 Once you have your New Zealand passport, you can start planning for your arrival in New Zealand.